The goal of Adult SPOA is to have each person linked with the appropriate services to achieve successful outcomes.

 - Care Coordination & Assertive Community Treatment (ACT)

 - Housing Services

-Care Management, ACT, and/or Housing services are intended for individuals who are at high risk of further system penetration, who are unable to maintain community based linkages and important supports, such as: psychiatric treatment and medication management, medical provider and treatment, housing and housing crisis management, substance abuse treatment, financial, social supports and legal.
+Care Management, ACT, and/or Housing services are intended for individuals who are at high risk of further system utilization.
+These services are for individuals who are unable to maintain community-based linkages and important supports.
+Services will link clients to psychiatric treatment, medication management, medical providers, housing, substance abuse treatment, financial services, social supports, and legal representation.

-Eligible applicants must have a DSM diagnosis from a licensed mental health professional considered a Serious Mental Illness (SMI), such as but not limited to:
+Eligible applicants must have a psychiatric diagnosis from the Diagnostic Statistical Manual (DSM) as diagnosed by a licensed mental health professional considered a Serious Mental Illness (SMI), such as but not limited to:

 - Major Depressive Disorder

 - Post-Traumatic Stress Disorder (PTSD)

 To make a referral, go to www.eriespoa.org and select Submit a Referral at the top of the webpage.

 - Google Chrome and Mozilla Firefox are the recommended web browsers.